Union Omaha: Club Icons

 Mims brought the Owls their first league championship and left a lasting impact as the first manager of a USL1 side to lead his team to victory over an MLS team in the U.S. Open Cup.
 He did so twice during the 2022 season before resigning at the end of the year.

 Casciato made his mark in each of his first two seasons in charge, winning the league and finishing first in the standings at the end of both regular seasons.

-Crest
+Crest and colors

 The team developed its name and crest through fan engagement including town halls, workshops, interviews and online polls to reflect the entire Omaha region.
 In a bid to stay true to the roots of both the state and city, the team announced its new name on Oct.
 3, 2019, in a nod to the Union Pacific Railroad.

 The great horned owl, a species of owl native to Nebraska, is the prominent focal point of the club's crest.
 Designed by Matthew Wolff, the three stars to the left of the owl represent the supporters, the city and the purpose of the club.

 The Owls' chose the color black as a symbol of power, white to represent new beginnings and lightning yellow as a representation of striking with speed.

-The star above the crest represents Union Omaha's first USL League One title.
-Any other titles they win in the future will be represented in that way as well.